 Holiday Movies – My Favorites

-I never really had many “must-see”s on my holiday viewing lists before now, but these last couple years I’ve loved having some Christmas movies to indulge in during the month of December.
-Some quick Internet searches of popular holiday movies, and I see that not many of mine match up with most lists, but here are some of the ones of some I really enjoy:
+I never really had many “must-see”s on my holiday viewing lists before now, but these last couple years I’ve loved having a go-to list for the month of December.
+I say in the post title these are ‘favorites,’ which is quite a generous term for many of these.
+But these are movies I do love to indulge in around the holidays.
+Some quick Internet searches of popular holiday movies, and I see that not many of mine match up with most lists (figures), but here are some of the ones of some I really enjoy:

 Arthur Christmas (2011)